wazo-platform/wazo-doc/source/api_sdk/websocket.rst

 WebSocket Event Service
 ***********************

-XiVO offers a service to receive messages published on the :ref:`bus (e.g. RabbitMQ) <message-bus>` over an encrypted `WebSocket <https://en.wikipedia.org/wiki/WebSocket>`_ connection.
-This ease in building dynamic web applications that are using events from your XiVO.
+Wazo offers a service to receive messages published on the :ref:`bus (e.g. RabbitMQ) <message-bus>` over an encrypted `WebSocket <https://en.wikipedia.org/wiki/WebSocket>`_ connection.
+This ease in building dynamic web applications that are using events from your Wazo.

 The service is provided by the ``xivo-websocketd`` component.